Badwell Ash Holiday Lodges comprises four luxury

 Heron Lodge has the more Southerly veranda and so has sunshine at the front of the lodge (where the table and chairs are) from late morning to evening.
 Heron Lodge backs into the tress so the bedrooms are a little darker than the others but as it sits at the top of the lake it enjoys views of the whole site.
 It is a good choice if you are coming here for privacy and fishing.

 Wagtail Lodge is situated in an elevated position overlooking the main fishing lake with outstanding views of the open countryside where you can take full advantage of the evening sunset.
 It is an excellent spot to sit and survey the lake and has good fishing spots on either side of the lodge.

-The beautifully landscaped grounds are home to an array of wildlife including kingfishers, woodpeckers, reed buntings, sparrowhawks, buzzards, barn owls, and various resident waterfowl especially ducks, moorhens and the occasional heron.
+The beautifully landscaped grounds are home to an array of wildlife including kingfishers, woodpeckers, reed buntings, sparrowhawks, buzzards, barn owls, goldfinches, blue and great tits, jays and various resident waterfowl especially ducks, moorhens, geese and the occasional heron.
 A wide variety of mammals can be seen including stoats, water voles, rabbits, hares and muntjac deer.

 In the evening, why not light a fire in our communal fire pit, particularly popular with whole-site bookings, and enjoy toasting marshmallows over the Indian fire bowl whilst watching a beautiful Suffolk sunset with a glass of wine and family or friends?